 Each of these areas will be explored in the cases below:

-The first case explores the circumstances in which the actions of the law enforcement authorities are no longer justified due to an excessive use of force, and whether this constitutes an unlawful killing.
+The first case considers circumstances where law enforcement authorities use excessive force, and consider whether this constitutes an unlawful killing.

 R v Clegg

 A killing by a soldier on active service or a police officer during the course of their duty, will usually not be unlawful.
 This is due to the plea of self-defence.
 However, where the force used is excessive the killing can amount to murder.

 The following cases considered what acts or omissions by a medical professional, if any, constitute an unlawful killing.
 The Courts have draws a robust line between the removal of life-sustaining treatment, which is lawful, and actively bringing about a patient’s death, which remains unlawful as a form of euthanasia.